 Rural communities often have quite a bit to offer these newcomers: steady employment, a reasonable cost of living, social cohesion, and for many, the chance to live in a place that is similar in size to where they come from.
 While newcomers may initially be drawn to rural places out of economic necessity, they stay when these smaller and more rural places start to become home.
 Immigrants and refugees feel welcomed when communities have created programs, partnerships, policies, and opportunities that engage them.

 Rural areas often thrive in return in part because their U.S.-born population is typically older, and newcomers often help revitalize and add vibrancy to rural communities.

-- Free Welcoming Network membership.
-Each rural community will receive a free core-level membership in the Welcoming Network.
+- Complimentary Welcoming Network membership.
+Each rural community will receive a free Core-level membership in the Welcoming Network.
 Membership benefits include access to training, technical assistance, and peer exchange opportunities.

 - Peer learning.
-Rural communities will be provided the opportunity to connect with and learn from each other through a variety of programs and convenings.
+Rural communities will be provided the opportunity to connect with and learn from each other through various programs and convenings.

 - Free registration and travel support to the Welcoming Interactive.
 Each participating community will receive two complimentary registrations to attend the 2024 Welcoming Interactive (April 10-12 in Dallas, Texas) and a grant of up to $2,000 to offset the cost of travel to the conference.

 - Local-to-local community partnerships.
 Each participant will be matched with another rural community for periodic one-on-one calls to engage in thought partnership and share experiences and perspectives with another rural community.